 ii.
 “By touching of the dead body, or abiding in the same house with it, or assisting at his funerals, or eating of the funeral feast.”
 (Poole)

 c.
 Except for his relatives who are nearest to him: A priest could participate in the burial rites for an immediate family member, but for no one else.
-Verse 3 makes no mention of the wife, but many think it was implied.
-The priest Ezekiel mourned the death of his wife (Ezekiel 24:16).
+Verse 3 makes no mention of the wife, but many think it is implied.
+The priest Ezekiel mourned the death of his wife, even though he did so in silence (Ezekiel 24:16-17).

 2. (5) Priests must not imitate the mourning practices of the pagans.